-The focus has been on increasing credit flow, provision of credit to the unreached, and provision of linkages for small, cottage and village industries, handloom, handicrafts and other rural crafts and service sector in rural areas.
+The focus has been on programmes which enables increased credit flow, provision of credit to the unreached, and provision of linkages for small, cottage and village industries, handloom, handicrafts and other rural crafts and service sector in rural areas.

-Thrust areas of the Off Farm Development Department (OFDD) are as indicated below:
+Thrust areas of the Off Farm Development Department (OFDD) are indicated below:

 - Other Off Farm Activities